vapor/docs/3.0/docs/fluent/querying.md

 ```

 Once a table has been joined using [`join(_:to:)`](#fixme), you can use fully-qualified key paths to filter results based on data in the joined table.

+The above query fetches all galaxies that have a planet named Earth.

 You can even decode the joined models using [`alsoDecode(...)`](#fixme).